Tokyo Disney Resort: Attractions

 Tokyo Disney Resort consists of Tokyo Disneyland, Tokyo DisneySea, and Ikspiari, which is a variation of the Downtown Disney and Disney Springs shopping, dining, and entertainment areas found at the Disney resorts in Anaheim and Lake Buena Vista respectively.
 It also contains Bon Voyage!, a large Disney goods specialty shop.

-Like other Disney resorts, the Tokyo Disney Resort includes several Disney-branded hotels; the resort's three "Deluxe" Hotels are the Disney Ambassador Hotel, the Tokyo DisneySea Hotel MiraCosta and the Tokyo Disneyland Hotel.
+Like other Disney resorts, the Tokyo Disney Resort includes several Disney-branded hotels; the resort's one "Luxury" Hotel is the Tokyo DisneySea Fantasy Springs Hotel(Grand Chateau) and four "Deluxe" Hotels are the Disney Ambassador Hotel, the Tokyo DisneySea Hotel MiraCosta the Tokyo Disneyland Hotel and the Tokyo DisneySea Fantasy Springs Hotel(Fantasy Chateau).
 The Resort also includes the "Moderate" type Tokyo Disney Resort Toy Story Hotel and the "Value" type Tokyo Disney Resort Celebration Hotel.
 There are six other hotels located on the Tokyo Disney Resort property.
 These, however, are not Disney-branded hotels and are owned by other companies, similar to the Hotel Plaza Boulevard hotels at Walt Disney World.

 All facilities are linked by the Disney Resort Line monorail, with the exception of the Celebration Hotel which is connected to the resort area via a free 15-minute shuttle.
-The Tokyo Disney Resort is headed by Toshio Kagami, who is the representative director (CEO) of the Oriental Land Company.
+The Tokyo Disney Resort is headed by Yumiko Takano, who is the representative director (CEO) of the Oriental Land Company.